dinhtienloc/micro-shop/README.md

 A web application with minimalist feature for customer to buy products:

-- User registration
+- User registration with authentication (TODO)
 - All registered users can search and buy products and see all orders they have done
-- Fully product managements (CRUD)
+- product CRUD managements
 - Provide a Shopping Cart that can keep user selections even they go offline
 - No online payment is supported yet.
 Customer is required to pay by their balance when check-out an order